 Plus, I love that it gets my children to eat their greens, raw fruit, and essential oils.
-And, it’s not a small amount of greens.
+And, it’s not a small number of greens.
 I mean, 3 cups of spinach.
 That’s a lot of greens.
 It’s not just a token amount of greens so you can call it a “green” smoothie (and don’t tell me you don’t do that sometimes).

 Costco has a blend of baby greens that come in a bag that I really like for smoothies.
 The blend has baby spinach, baby kale, baby chard, etc. Make sure to pack the greens into the measuring cup when measuring.
 You could use coconut milk in a carton, but canned will give it the best flavor.